johnhess/ohttp-gp/README.md

 Instructions for configuring and deploying each are in the respective repositories.

 We also provide a [relay](https://github.com/johnhess/pog), but that relay doesn't need this library.
-You can combine all three to run an end-to-end test.
+You can combine all three to run OHTTP end-to-end.

 ## Relationship to Envoy